chevyboys/Mizuchi/privacy.md

 We store data only to improve the user experience of people using this bot. and example of data we store:
 - Discord user id - So we can respond to your commands and keep your data all together in case you want it removed
-- Cakeday (either a server join date or a date the user specifies if they want to change it) - On an opt in basis only, and you can opt out at any time.
-We need to store this info for our cakeday system to function
 - Roles a user has had - Stored so that if you leave and rejoin, you don't have to remember all the roles you used to have, the bot will just give them back to you
 - message metadata (e.g. when the last time you sent a message was) - Lets us do things like make sure we delete your data if you haven't done anything in a while